Last updated date: March 27, 2026 | 4:43 pm

 business if the owner can’t fulfill the duties.

-also comply with the other requirements the LGU sets and register with the BIR.
+the SEC.
+OPCs must also comply with the LGU's other requirements and register with the BIR.

 Like sole proprietorships, the owner has complete authority over the company.
 The owners

-mainly control all business decisions and the business's directions.
+mainly control all business decisions and the business's direction.

 An OPC also benefits from a corporation's limited liability, which means the owner’s assets